 This feature will be automatically disabled and hidden if the user chooses the Disabled setting from the foregoing USB Function option.
 Otherwise, enabling this option provides support for a USB keyboard without the auxiliary driver in a DOS environment.

 CMOS RAM Clear Function

-Set this option to Enabled to support hardware CMOS clearing operation.
+If your system supports Y2K RTC, set this option to Enabled to support the hardware CMOS clearing operation.